BNP Paribas leads European shares higher after sanctions settlement

 Asset performance in 2014: link.reuters.com/gap87v

-Today's European research round-up (Additional reporting by Sudip Kar-Gupta; Editing by Louise Ireland)
+Today's European research round-up (Reporting by Sudip Kar-Gupta Editing by Jeremy Gaunt)

 * Futures now pricing in less than 50 pct chance of June rate hike